Fleet Services

 1. The driving record of each employee required to drive a UMB vehicle as a part of his/her assigned duties must be reviewed by the Risk Management Division of Environmental Health and Safety at the time the employee begins work at UMB and each time a significant change is noted thereafter.
 A significant change could include administrative circumstances (e.g., the employee's move to another state, loss or forfeiture of a current valid driver’s license or other cause that may affect the employee's eligibility to operate a motor vehicle) or a significant moving violation (e.g., driving under the influence of alcohol or drugs, reckless driving or leaving the scene of an accident) that may affect the employee's eligibility to operate a motor vehicle.
 These reviews will be conducted by the Vehicle Accident Review Board (VARB) within three (3) business days of the accident whenever possible.
 The VARB may recommend to the employee's supervisor sanctions up to and including suspension of the employee's driving privilege for state-owned or leased vehicles.

 3. Employees who possess a valid driver’s license from another state are responsible for submitting a certified copy of the driving record from the Motor Vehicle Administration in that state to the appropriate school/department administrator at the time the employee begins work at UMB.
-This information should be forwarded to Fleet Safety c/o Risk Management in EHS.
+This information should be forwarded to Fleet Safety c/o Risk Management.
 The employee is subsequently responsible for providing a newly certified copy annually, and/or when a significant change in the record occurs, to Fleet Safety/Risk Management who administers the VARB.
 The expense of securing an out-of-state driving record is the responsibility of the employee.

-4. Exchanging an out-of-state License for a Maryland License.
+4. Exchanging an out-of-state license for a Maryland license.
 New Maryland residents must obtain a Maryland driver’s license within 60 days for a noncommercial driver's license and within 30 days if it is a commercial driver's license (CDL).

 5. Any authorized driver who has accumulated three (3) or more points for moving violations on their driving record will have the record reviewed by the VARB.
 If the VARB believes that the record reflects any type of violations that make the employee a risk when operating a UMB-owned or -leased vehicle, the VARB may recommend to the employee's supervisor sanctions up to and including suspension of the employee's privilege to operate a UMB-owned or -leased vehicle until the accumulated point total for moving violations is reduced below three (3) points.